Posts Tagged ‘voice’

 Is Creativity in Commercials Making a Comeback?

-For a long time, I’d say the last couple of years at least, it seemed that the vast majority of scripts I was recording, mixing, or voicing were simple voice and music spots.
+For a long time, I’d say the last couple of years at least, it seemed that there was a lack of creativity in commercials.
+The vast majority of scripts I was recording, mixing, or voicing were simple voice and music spots.
 Lately though, I’ve noticed more dialogs as well as scripts with interesting scenarios and an abundance of clever lines.
 To all of the writers and ad agencies out there who are responsible for this… let me express my gratitude.
 What a welcome change!

 Every single aspect of this great business gets even better when creativity is injected into the process.
 Recording sessions are more fun as talent get to interact and react in response to one another or their lines.
 Mixing is more fun with greater opportunities for sound design.
 Most importantly, the spots are more interesting and attention-getting when on the airwaves.
 Naturally, the concept must be well executed, but that is for another article.
 I don’t think I’m out of line by suggesting that nearly everyone prefers to listen to a compelling or clever story rather than be told what to do, or worse, shouted at (just ask my kids).